Push/Pull logoPush/Pull

 How much does Hevy Pro cost?

-Hevy help documentation confirms monthly, annual, and lifetime Pro options.
-Multiple Hevy feature pages list Pro as $2.99 monthly, while annual and lifetime totals can vary by platform, region, and promotions.
+Hevy help documentation confirms monthly, annual, and lifetime Pro options, while current Hevy pages position Trainer inside that Pro subscription.
+Exact pricing can vary by platform, region, and promotions.

 How should I compare Push/Pull and Hevy fairly?